Terms last modified: September 21, 2022 | Previous versions

 7.2.3 Delivery of Notification.
 Notification(s) of any Data Incident(s) will be delivered to the Notification Email Address or, at Google's discretion, by direct communication (for example, by phone call or an in-person meeting).
 Customer is solely responsible for ensuring that the Notification Email Address is current and valid.

 7.2.4 No Assessment of Customer Data by Google.
-Google will not assess the contents of Customer Data to identify information subject to any specific legal requirements.
-Customer is solely responsible for complying with incident notification laws applicable to Customer and fulfilling any third party notification obligations related to any Data Incident(s).
+Google has no obligation to assess Customer Data in order to identify information subject to any specific legal requirements.

 7.2.5 No Acknowledgement of Fault by Google.
 Google's notification of or response to a Data Incident under this Section 7.2 (Data Incidents) will not be construed as an acknowledgement by Google of any fault or liability with respect to the Data Incident.

 7.3 Customer's Security Responsibilities and Assessment.